 a.
 Drive Through Facilities.
 Drive through facilities shall be located at the rear of buildings and screened from residential properties.

 b.
-Residential uses within 500’ of Route 1 shall be located on the second floor of a building.
+Residential uses within 500’ of Route 1 shall be allowed only on the second and/or third floor of a mixed use building.c.

-c.
 Buildings shall be setback from all roads a minimum of 25’.
 Along Route 1, the setback shall be 25’ from the right-of-way.